anuprulez/galaxy_tool_recommendation_transformers/README.md

 License: MIT License

-## (To reproduce this work) How to create a sample tool recommendation model:
+## To create a sample tool recommendation model: Reproduce this work

-**Note**: To reproduce this work after training on complete model, it is required to have a decent compute resource (with at least 10 GB RAM) and it takes > 24 hrs to create a trained model on complete set of workflows (~ 60,000).
+**Note**: To reproduce this work after training on complete model, it is required to have a decent compute resource (with at least 15 GB RAM) and it takes > 40 hrs to create a trained model on complete set of workflows (~ 60,000).
 However, the following steps can be used to create a sample tool recommendation model on a subset of workflows:

 1. Install the dependencies by executing the following lines:
     *    `conda env create -f environment.yml`